 Many consider an offshore trust to be an essential requirement of any serious asset protection plan.
-This is because of its strength and capacity to solve the one weakness identified with any domestic asset protection tool––its inability to shield your assets from U.S. courts.
+This is because of an offshore trust's strength and capacity to solve the one weakness identified with any domestic asset protection tool––an inability to shield your assets from U.S. courts.

-A spendthrift provision is a trust provisions that prevent the creditors of any beneficiary from touching the trust assets, as long as they remain in the trust.
+A spendthrift provision is a trust provisions that prevent the creditors of any beneficiary from touching the trust assets, as long as the assets remain in the trust.
 It essentially disenfranchises creditors completely, even in bankruptcy.